-Principle 3: Instill a Culture of Acting Lawfully, Ethically and Responsibly and its controlled entity.
+Principle 3: Instill a Culture of Acting Lawfully, Ethically and Responsibly

+All directors and employees are expected to act lawfully with the utmost integrity, honesty and objectivity, striving at all times to enhance the values, performance and reputation of the Company and its controlled entity.
 To this end, the Company has in place both a written Code of Conduct and Board approved Statement of Values and Purpose ("SVP") to articulate these guiding principles.